 "My family and I would like to thank Rex Ryan and the entire Jets organization and wish them continued success.
 I look forward to the exciting opportunities that lie ahead.”

-"He has acquired a lot of experience at a young age and has a bright future.
-I know he will be a successful head coach one day -- probably sooner than later."
+“He has acquired a lot of experience at a young age and has a bright future in front of him.
+I know that he will be a successful head coach one day -- probably sooner than later.”

 Schottenheimer signed a contact extension in the offseason and had two years remaining worth a reported $3 million.

 ESPN reported Dolphins coach Tony Sparano will be the Jets new offensive coordinator with an announcement expected as soon as Wednesday.